JBeeBK/USB_C_PD/README.md

 # USB-C PD Power Meter and Debug Tool

-This project is a compact, professional-grade USB-C Power Delivery (PD) debug tool and power meter. **Not finished yet tho.**
+This project is a compact USB-C Power Delivery (PD) debug tool and power meter. **Not finished yet tho.**
 It’s designed to showcase modern hardware stuffs (USB-C, PD negotiation, embedded control, current/voltage sensing).
+Basically I want to see how much current my devices use and also make use of my sweet 100W USB_C power supply.
 ---

 ## Features